OpenVoiceOS/ovos-gui/protocol.md

 }
 ```

-The parameter "number" is the position (starting from zero) of the page in the gui model.
+The parameter "number" is the position (starting from zero) of the page

 # SKILL DATA - mycroft.session.xxx

 At the center of data sharing there is a key/value dictionary that is kept synchronized between ovos-gui and the GUI client.

-Values can either be simple strings, numbers and booleans or be more complicated data models as described in the MODELS section.
+Values can either be simple strings, numbers and booleans or be more complicated data types

 this event can be sent from gui clients (eg, in response to a dropdown selection) or from skills (eg, change weather data)